Fractionally balanced hypergraphs and rainbow KKM theorems: Upper bounds on

-In all cases, at most $n-1$ slices of cake 1 are allocated. \HiddenExplanation{ The proof fails if we allow to take all of $B$ (not only the longest pairs).
+We now check which agent can be allocated the piece $i$ in cake \#1. \begin{itemize} \item Agent $i$ could potentially accept this piece as a part of a pair $(i,k)$ for some $1\leq k\leq n-1$, but $i$ is already allocated another pair. \item Agent $i-1$ could potentially accept this piece as a part of a pair $(i,k)$ for some $n\leq k\leq 2n-2$.
+But this is ruled out by the assumption that $j_i$ is smallest. \item Some other agent could potentially accept this piece as a part of a pair in $B(\vec{p},\vec{q})$.
+But this is ruled out since $p_i$ is not maximum in cake 1 (since $p_i < p_{i+1}$). \end{itemize} In all cases, at most $n-1$ slices of cake \#1 are allocated. \HiddenExplanation{ The proof fails if we allow to take all of $B$ (not only the longest pairs).
 For example, suppose $n=4$ and the slice lengths are:

 Then we can satisfy all $n$ agents as follows:

 } \end{proof}